The Ultimate Mattress Run | Hacking Hotel Rewards for Free Rooms with Hilton!

 Churning – Is a practice of utilizing credit card rewards to earn points, miles, and cash back.
 This usually refers to opening credit card accounts to receive signup bonuses and usually canceling them within a year, to then apply and open them again.
 Make sure you proceed with caution and do research ahead of time, as the benefits of this practice are undeniably attractive; however, there are downsides and ‘rules’ that vary across issuing banks.

 Hilton Honors Diamond – The top-level tier of the Hilton Honors Rewards Program.
-A Diamond member receives exclusive benefits that include executive lounge access, free and upgraded internet access, free water bottles, 48 hour room guarantee, fifth night free on award nights, room upgrades, and more!
+A Diamond member receives exclusive benefits that include executive lounge access, free and upgraded internet access, free water bottles, a 48-hour room guarantee, fifth night free on award nights, room upgrades, and more!
 See everything included with Hilton Honors, at each of the four levels on the Hilton Member Benefits webpage.

 Hotel Category Levels – Branded hotels generally categorize their hotels by levels, which correspond to the number of reward points needed to book an award/free night.
 For example, a standard room at a category one Hilton hotel costs 5,000 Hilton Honors points per night, while a category two Hilton hotel costs 10,000 Hilton Honors points per night.

-Hotel Status – Members of a hotel rewards program earn tiered status based on the amount of money, nights, or stays completed within the same hotel brand.
+Hotel Status – Members of a hotel rewards program earn tiered status based on the amount of money, nights, or stays completed within a calendar of the same hotel brand.
 Naturally, the more elevated a member’s status the more benefits they’re awarded.

 Hotel Stays – Each check-in and checkout of a hotel room counts as a single stay.
 For example, if you check into a hotel on Monday and checkout on Friday, you’ve completed one ‘stay’.
 Additionally, if you check into a hotel on Monday and checkout on Friday, and then check back in the following Monday and checkout the following Friday, you’ve completed two ‘stays’.
 This may seem simple, but can become confusing when compared to the term of 'Hotel Nights'.
 Knowing the difference between the two is important when reviewing the fine print of a promotional offer.